-This study indicates that \$1.6trn of the European infrastructure asset class (European Economic Area and UK) by size is likely to qualify as sustainable under the EU Taxonomy for Sustainable Activities.
+This study indicates that USD 1.6 trillion of the European infrastructure asset class (European Economic Area and the United Kingdom) by size is likely to qualify as sustainable under the EU Taxonomy for Sustainable Activities (see Figure 3).

-This analysis concludes that \$245bn worth of infrastructure investments in Europe are not aligned with the EU taxonomy.
-This consists of \$10bn of assets by size that have no sustainable characteristics and could be stranded in the transition to a low-carbon economy and an additional \$235bn of infrastructure is not aligned with the EU taxonomy's definition of sustainability.
+This analysis concludes that USD 245 billion worth of infrastructure investments in Europe are not aligned with the EU taxonomy.
+This consists of USD 10 billion of assets by size that have no sustainable characteristics and could be stranded in the transition to a low-carbon economy and an additional USD 235 billion of infrastructure is not aligned with the EU Taxonomy's definition of sustainability.

 Lack of alignment with the two objectives of the taxonomy considered in this study - climate change mitigation and climate change adaption - are likely to strand assets during the energy transition, making carbon intensive assets in the coal and oil sector inoperable without incorporating carbon capture technology.
-This type of European infrastructure assets in the study is worth \$10bn.
+This type of European infrastructure assets in the study is worth USD 10 billion.
 The remainder of the assets that do not qualify as sustainable cannot be considered green, but also should not be considered stranded.
-These assets can be decarbonised with interventions, but as they are not explicitly classified as sustainable, they are considered unaligned with the taxonomy.
+These assets can be decarbonized with interventions, but as they are not explicitly classified as sustainable, they are considered unaligned with the taxonomy.

-The EU taxonomy has been established to identify those activities that convey sustainability advantages, rather than those that are unsustainable.
+The EU Taxonomy has been established to identify those activities that convey sustainability advantages, rather than those that are unsustainable.
 An asset's lack of alignment with the sustainability criteria should not be conflated with it being unsustainable, either economically or environmentally.
-Alignment (or the lack of it) of an asset class to the EU taxonomy as per this study does not suggest that these asset classes or companies within these asset classes are aligned by default.
-Rather, it means that these asset classes 'qualify' to be assessed against the 'substantial contribution' and 'do no significant harm' criteria outlined by the EU taxonomy, which are necessary to establish a company's sustainability classification.
+Alignment (or the lack of it) of an asset class to the EU Taxonomy as per this study does not suggest that these asset classes or companies within these asset classes are aligned by default.
+Rather, it means that these asset classes "qualify" to be assessed against the "Substantial Contribution" and "Do No Significant" harm criteria outlined by the EU Taxonomy, which are necessary to establish a company's sustainability classification.

-Compared to investments that the EU taxonomy classifies as sustainable, there is little high-level indication in either the taxonomy or the SDFR as to whether exclusion of an infrastructure asset's main activities from the sustainability criteria represents a real or perceived risk to product and asset value.
+Compared to investments that the EU Taxonomy classifies as sustainable, there is little high-level indication in either the Taxonomy or the SDFR as to whether exclusion of an infrastructure asset's main activities from the sustainability criteria represents a real or perceived risk to product and asset value.
 Nor does it reflect the ability of infrastructure assets to continue to operate as normal.
 This lack of clarity on sustainability may be detrimental to both product and asset value as a result of perceived risk.

-InfraMetrics® by EDHECinfra & Private Assets provides sector-level physical and financial carbon intensity benchmarks that can be used to proxy an asset's performance against the carbon intensity sustainable contribution thresholds of the EU taxonomy.
+infraMetrics® by EDHECinfra & Private Assets provides sector-level physical and financial carbon intensity benchmarks that can be used to proxy an asset's performance against the carbon intensity sustainable contribution thresholds of the EU Taxonomy.